Bequia Beach Hotel & Barbados & Grenada

 - Make an inquiry

 Overlooking Friendship Bay, the island's finest stretch of sand, the Bequia Beach Hotel is an intimate, elegant retreat cast in the style of a relaxed and luxurious home.
 Exclusive but unpretentious, its real charm and individuality comes from its very special atmosphere.

-Tucked away on one of the region's most undeveloped islands, this hotel has been a labour of love for its Swedish owner, and the carefully planned interiors have a laid-back charm that makes you feel instantly at ease.
+Tucked away on one of the region's most undeveloped islands, this hotel has been a labor of love for its Swedish owner, and the carefully planned interiors have a laid-back charm that makes you feel instantly at ease.
 Along with carved furniture, rattan, chic retro posters and fashionably battered suitcases, you'll find all the modern comforts you’d expect.
 The rooms are positioned around large grounds littered with almond trees, with stepped paths leading between levels on the steep hillside.
 The hotel has two restaurants, one on the hillside open seasonally and the other by the beach, serving Caribbean dishes with a European accent and in both cases, offering alfresco dining with glorious views.
-Kayaks, paddle boards and snorkelling equipment are all available, and along with the two pools, there's a beautiful spa, gym and sauna.
+Kayaks, paddle boards and snorkeling equipment are all available, and along with the two pools, there's a beautiful spa, gym and sauna.

-The resort offers a good range of accommodation from large ocean suites with sea views to split-level beachfront suites and family villas.
+The resort offers a good range of accommodations from large ocean suites with sea views to split-level beachfront suites and family villas.
 All are individual in style with contemporary colonial interiors and private terraces.

 Before the beach - 6 days